 - Particular attention will be paid to the presentation of “good practices” through case studies reflecting experiences already gained locally and internationally, with a view also to contributing to the ILO good practices database on labour migration policies and programmes.

-The Academy will be offered in Arabic, English and French.
-All plenary sessions as well as some elective courses will be offered with simultaneous translation while most of the elective courses will be conducted in either Arabic, English or French.
+The Academy will be offered in English, Spanish and Portuguese (to be confirmed).
+All plenary sessions as well as some elective courses will be offered with simultaneous translation while most of the elective courses will be conducted in either English, Spanish or Portuguese (to be confirmed)